What is CO2 Extraction?

 CO2 extraction carries a variety of benefits.
 For starters, it’s a greener method of extraction, as no harsh chemicals or solvents are used.
 Disposal is swift and easy, as any remaining CO2 is returned to its normal state; in other words, the temperature and pressure are lowered until it returns to a gaseous state and dissipates naturally.
 Additionally, it’s non-flammable, entirely adjustable, cost-efficient, and has no adverse effect on the environment.

 Most importantly, it’s a “cold” method of extraction, meaning it doesn’t degrade the extract and oils with high temperatures.
 CO2 extraction is exceptional in that it allows for the extraction of more cannabinoids and beneficial components of the cannabis plant, without leaving any toxic trace, as compared to ethanol extraction and other methods that involve solvents.

 Where to Buy CO2 Extracted CBD Oil

 Pure CBD oil from NuLeaf Naturals is created through a twofold CO2 extraction process.
-First, supercritical extraction is used to procure the more delicate and temperature-sensitive oils from the hemp plant.
-This is then followed by subcritical extraction on the same raw plant material in order to elicit the remaining beneficial elements of CBD.
+First, subcritical extraction is used to procure the more delicate and temperature-sensitive oils from the hemp plant.
+This is then followed by supercritical extraction on the same raw plant material in order to elicit the remaining beneficial elements of full spectrum CBD oil.
 While this two-part extraction process is more expensive and time-consuming, we at NuLeaf Naturals feel it is worth it as we are committed to delivering the highest quality CBD products possible.